With Debate Cancelled, Trump And Biden Appear In Dueling Town Halls

 "They do have a right to know where I stand," Biden said.
 "They have a right to know where I stand before they vote."

+Stephanopoulos asked Biden if his support of such legislation was a mistake.

+"Yes, it was," he replied.
+But here's where the mistake came: The mistake came in terms of what the states did locally."
+Biden then defended parts of the legislation he said he advocated for, such as drug courts.

-Biden said "we should be thinking about" making vaccination against the coronavirus mandatory, should a vaccine or vaccines be proven safe and effective, but said he recognized it would be very difficult to enforce vaccination.
+Biden also said "we should be thinking about" making vaccination against the coronavirus mandatory, should a vaccine or vaccines be proven safe and effective, but said he recognized it would be very difficult to enforce vaccination.